-Homeowners can now save on average $7,000 on an advanced wood heat boiler!
+Homeowners can now save on average $7,000 on an advanced wood heat boiler or furnace!

-In Windham County contact the Windham and Windsor Housing Trust: Tara Brown at 802-246-2119 or go to their web page.
+In Windham County contact the Windham and Windsor Housing Trust: Tara Brown at 802-246-2119 or go to their web page to find incentives.

-In Rutland County (and towns in neighboring counties that border Rutland Co.) contact Melanie Paskevich email@example.com at NeighborWorks of Western Vermont, (802) 797-8610) The Rutland Heard recently published an article on this program which can be read here.
+In Rutland County (and towns in neighboring counties that border Rutland County), contact Melanie Paskevich email@example.com at NeighborWorks of Western Vermont, (802) 797-8610).
+The Rutland Heard recently published an article on this program which can be read here.

 Members of Washington Electric Co-op (WEC) can get a $1,000 rebate on approved pellet boilers/furnaces.
 This can be added to the CEDF and EVT incentives for a total of $7,000.
 For more information, call WEC for more information: 802-223-5245